pallets/click/docs/why.rst

 line utility for Python out there which ticks the following boxes:

 *   is lazily composable without restrictions
-*   fully follows the UNIX command line conventions
+*   fully follows the Unix command line conventions
 *   supports loading values from environment variables out of the box
 *   supports for prompting of custom values
 *   is fully nestable and composable